patternfly/react-component-groups/README.md

-# PatternFly Extended Components
+# PatternFly React Component Groups

-This repo contains a set of opinionated react components used to standardize functionality and look and feel across Red Hat products.
-The components are based of PatternFly with some additional functionality specific to Red Hat products.
-While they are specific to Red Hat products in their implementation and design they can be used outside of Red Hat.
+This repo contains a set of opinionated react component groups used to standardize functionality and look and feel across products.
+The components are based of PatternFly with some additional functionality.

 ## Building for production